-- nature of the harassment. - parties, such as a visiting speaker, may carry out this conduct. - People of all genders can be victims of sexual harassment, and the harasser and the victim may be of the same or different sexes. - place in institutional facilities or at off-campus locations, such as a schoolsponsored retreat or training program at another location.
+- Sexual harassment can take different forms depending on the harasser and the nature of the harassment. - College or university employees, other students, and non-employee third parties, such as a visiting speaker, may carry out this conduct. - The conduct can be verbal, nonverbal or physical. - People of all genders can be victims of sexual harassment, and the harasser and the victim may be of the same or different sexes. - Sexual harassment can occur in any school program or activity and can take place in institutional facilities or at off-campus locations, such as a schoolsponsored retreat or training program at another location.